 Weekends are made for carbs.
-I didn’t realize I had unwittingly been living this mantra until my first full weekend with any bread, pancakes or bagels.
+I didn’t realize I had unwittingly been living this mantra until my first full weekend without any bread, pancakes or bagels.
 I felt so deprived.
 This recipe here saved me.
 It offered a subtle sweetness thanks to the dates (I even halved them from the recommended amount), and the texture was exactly like cake!
 I swapped out almond extract for the vanilla, and I loved the results.
 I may have made this four times already.
 Also, it definitely doesn’t need any sort of “frosting”.

 1 cup Medjool dates, pitted

 1/2 cup water

 1 cup almond butter (or nut butter of choice)